Q: What does USNSCC stand for?

 A: We perform marches, traditional patriotic music as well as other classic American music including jazz and swing.

 Q: Who leads the Band of the West?

-A: The BOTW has a team of officers and Instructors who are volunteers that support our music program lead by NSCC Instructor John Evans, esteemed Bay Area music director and professional musician.
+A: The BOTW has a team of officers and Instructors who are volunteers that support our music program lead by NSCC Instructor Ryan Black & Instructor Ian Cochran.
+Both are esteemed Bay Area music instructors and professional musicians.
 There is also a Sea Cadet leadership team (Leading Petty Officer, Assistant Leading Petty Officer & Master At Arms) that interfaces with the adult leadership team.
 These cadet leadership opportunities help develop organizational skills and enhance life skills for future endeavors.

 Q: Where do you meet?

 A: We meet on Saturdays (0830am-1200pm) at the American Legion Post 105 in Redwood City.

 Our musicians are from all over the Bay Area and become fast friends.

 Q: What other things can I do as a Sea Cadet?